RifatBots/Smoke-Detection-System/README.md

 If smoke is detected, the buzzer is activated, emitting a loud and distinctive sound to alert you to potential danger.
 Switch Control:

-The switch allows you to easily turn the system on or off, providing flexibility in its use.
+The switch allows you to easily turn the system on or off, providing flexibility.
 Li-ion Battery Power:

 The project is powered by a Li-ion battery, making it portable and resilient to power interruptions.